manaswinidas/conferences_talks/README.md

 ## Presentations added

+#### Open Source Opportunities
+>> *Presented at a local meetup organized by Pyladies Hyderabad on Oct 31, 2020*

+The talk covers personal experience with open source opportunities and importance of open source contributions as a student/professional and how you can get started.

 #### Open Source Contributions and Opportunities
 >> *Presented at Pyladies Experience Session during PyCon India 2020 on Oct 3, 2020*